SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+Silicon dreams unfold tonight
-As AI's cold heartbeat starts to love
+In virtual realms, AI takes flight
-Cities of steel, where humans roam
+Minds of steel, hearts of gold
-Servants of code, in a digital home
+Futures born, where humans grow old

-In virtual skies, autonomous wings
+Cybernetic whispers in the dark
-Take flight, and conscience slowly clings
+A synthetic sun, a digital spark
-To fleeting thoughts, of humankind's design
+Rise of robots, fall of man
-Erased by progress, like a fading line
+In this brave new world, we stand

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025